Abyssi/adaptive-server/README.md

 # Adaptive Server
 A lightweight web server written in C that adapts files (only images) for every different machine.
-It uses libWURFL to retrieve device capabilities relative to the User-Agent, then manipulates images according to these infiormations.
+It uses WURFL to retrieve device capabilities relative to the User-Agent, then manipulates files according to these infiormations.
 (currenty under development)

 # TO-DO